Amoka12-tech/news-aggregator/README.md

 ### 3. Build and Run the Project with Docker

 1. Navigate to the root directory of the project.

-2. Run the following command to start all local services:
+2. Run the following command to build app for docker:

    ```bash
-    docker run -p 3000:80 amoka-news-aggregator
+   docker build -t amoka-news-aggregator .
    ```
-3. Run the following command to build app for docker:
+3. Run the following command to start all local services:

     ```bash
-   docker build -t amoka-news-aggregator .
+    docker run -p 3000:80 amoka-news-aggregator
     ```

-3. The frontend will be accessible at [http://localhost:3000](http://localhost:3000).
+4. The frontend will be accessible at [http://localhost:3000](http://localhost:3000).

 ### 4. Access the Application